ktaylor63/southeast/site/content/news/us-fish-and-wildlife-service-proposes-to-list-pearl-darter-as-threatened.md

     link: 'https://flic.kr/p/61DaUQ'
     caption: 'Pearl darter.
 Photo by Conservation Fisheries, Inc.'
     position: 'top left'
-updated: 'November 9th, 2016'
+updated: 'May 7th, 2018'
 tags:
     - 'Endangered Species Act'
+    - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - Mississippi
-    - Lafayette
-    - Louisiana
 ---

 The U.S. Fish and Wildlife Service has determined the pearl darter is likely to be at risk of becoming endangered within the foreseeable future throughout all or a significant portion of its range.
 Therefore, the Service proposes to add this small, snub-nosed fish to the list of protected wildlife as threatened under the Endangered Species Act (ESA).